Western Publishing: 1980s

-1980 saw the launch of the Sesame Street Book Club and the relocation of the Skil-Craft manufacturing plant from Chicago to Fayetteville.
+The year 1980 saw the launch of the Sesame Street Book Club and the relocation of the Skil-Craft manufacturing plant from Chicago to Fayetteville.
 Sales climbed to $278 million in 1981.
 Mattel's investment in Western soon soured.
 In fiscal 1983 (ending January 31, 1983) Western had sales of $246 million with an operating loss of $2.4 million after a $7.5 million charge relating to closing the Poughkeepsie printing plant.
 Mattel had its own financial issues and, strapped for cash, sold Western in December 1983 to Richard A. Bernstein, a New York City real estate investor, for $75 million plus the assumption of certain liabilities later thought to be $40 million.
 Bernstein reincorporated the firm as the Western Publishing Group; Western Publishing Co., now a subsidiary, continued to be based in Racine.

 Bernstein oversaw the introduction of eight videocassettes that featured Golden Books characters in 1985.
 A total of 2.5 million were shipped.
 Western developed and produced games under license for Tonka and Hasbro, and developed storybooks containing company logos as promotional items; Bernstein referred to this as "sponsored publishing".
 In 1986, Penn Corporation, which produced party paper and advertising specialities, was purchased for $108 million.

 Bernstein took Western public in April 1986 and made more than $70 million on his original $5 million investment; he retained twenty-one percent of the stock.
 The company continued to prosper.
 For the fiscal year ending January 31, 1989, sales were $551 million produced earnings of nearly $30 million.